-- Advance the clinical development of orally administered Foralumab, (TZLS-401) for the treatment of NASH and PBC/PSC using a novel and proprietary oral formulation by initiating Phase I/II trials in the first half of 2018. - Continue to advance the clinical development and obtain regulatory approval for our lead product candidate, Milciclib (TZLS-201), as a monotherapy in HCC and as a combination therapy for the treatment of refractory solid tumours and HCC by enrolling the ongoing Phase IIa trial as a monotherapy and a planned Phase IIb trial in combination with sorafenib. - Continue to leverage relationships with key opinion leaders to promote clinical trial success and enhance future commercialization. - Continue preclinical studies and non-clinical development of our product candidate, TZLS-0501, an anti-IL6R mAb, for treatment of inflammatory and oncology indications. - Opportunistically identify and acquire or in-license complimentary product and technology candidates. - Seek orphan drug, fast track or breakthrough designation for our product candidates where warranted.
+- Advance the clinical development of orally administered Foralumab, (TZLS-401) for the treatment of NASH and PBC/PSC using a novel and proprietary oral formulation by initiating Phase I/II trials in the first half of 2018. - Continue to advance the clinical development and obtain regulatory approval for our lead product candidate, Milciclib (TZLS-201), as a monotherapy in HCC and as a combination therapy for the treatment of refractory solid tumours (being cancers which are non-responsive or become resistant to treatment) and HCC by enrolling the ongoing Phase IIa trial as a monotherapy and a planned Phase IIb trial in combination with sorafenib. - Continue to leverage relationships with key opinion leaders to promote clinical trial success and enhance future commercialization. - Continue preclinical studies and non-clinical development of our product candidate, TZLS-0501, an anti-IL6R mAb (a biological monoclonal antibody which may control the proteins involved in cell signaling relevant to many inflammatory diseases and cancers), for treatment of inflammatory and oncology indications. - Opportunistically identify and acquire or in-license complimentary product and technology candidates. - Seek orphan drug, fast track or breakthrough designation for our product candidates where warranted.